Pearl Gemstone Information

 There are many superstitions attached to pearls, such as the idea that pearls represent tears and should not be given as a gift, an engagement ring, or worn by a bride on her wedding day, lest they bring sadness.
 Conversely, others believe that pearls are perfect for brides because they represent purity, integrity and loyalty.
 In ancient China, people believed that pearls provided protection from fire and dragons.
 Furthermore, pearls are thought to be effective in love potions and it is believed by some that those who sleep with a pearl under their pillow will be blessed with children.
 Whilst pearl superstitions and folklore vary greatly, pearls are widely considered to encourage good health and wealth.
 Physically, pearls are said to help to balance the hormones, and relieve digestive disorders and allergies.
 Pearls are the birthstone for those born in June and are also used to commemorate the third and thirtieth anniversaries.

-Pearl Gemstone and Jewellery Design Ideas Back to Top
+Pearl Gemstone and Jewelry Design Ideas Back to Top

 Famous Pearl Gemstones Back to Top